BedeGaming/puppet-nginx/README.markdown

 }
 ```

-### Example puppet class calling nginx::vhost with HTTPS FastCGI and redirection of HTTP
+### Example puppet class calling nginx-legacy::vhost with HTTPS FastCGI and redirection of HTTP

 ```puppet